Speaking part: variant 8 - Langart

 Suggested answer

-Hi Alex, I’ve found a couple of photos that perfectly capture eco-friendly travel we’re exploring in our school project.
+Hi Alex.
+I’ve found a couple of photos for our «Eco-friendly travel» project.
 I’d like to tell you more about them.

 The first one depicts a young couple at a train station, wearing big backpacks and ready to set out on a long journey.
 The second one shows two adventurous people travelling by bike with heavy bags attached.
 Together, the photos clearly illustrate two different environmentally friendly travel options: using public transport such as trains, and choosing to travel by bicycle.